-We expected roadkill incidence to be higher: (i) on main roads than on tracks, due to the greater traffic volume and speed (Grilo et al. 2009, 2015; McCown et al. 2009; Bencin et al. 2019; Gunson et al. 2020), (ii) on roads close to human habitation (lodges, tented camps, campsites, staff housing) which may provide hyenas with anthropogenic sources of food, particularly food refuse (Hofer & Mills 1998; Kolowski & Holekamp 2009; Belton et al. 2018) (iii) in areas close to water sources, which may provide water to drink and to lie in, prey, and resting sites (Kolowski & Holekamp 2009; Červinka et al. 2015; Pagany 2020), and (iv) in areas with dense woodland where hyenas may be more likely to walk along roads and where the visibility of drivers may be reduced (Abrahms et al. 2016; Hill et al. 2020b).
-We expected the temporal pattern of roadkills to (i) reflect fluctuations in tourism, i.e., increase during the peak in tourism in July-August and to a lesser extent during the Christmas-New Year period in December-January (Larsen et al. 2020) and (ii) change with the migratory movements of the vast migratory herds, i.e., to increase in the south eastern area of the park between December and April, and increase in areas to the northwest between August and October.
+Our study aims at understanding the factors that determine hyena roadkill mortality within the protected area of the Serengeti NP.
+To this goal, we study hyena roadkills in relation to landscape and environmental characteristics, spatio-temporal shifts in prey distribution and hyena individual characteristics.
+We expected roadkill incidence to be higher: (i) on main roads than on tracks, because of the greater traffic volume and speed (Grilo et al. 2009, 2015; McCown et al. 2009; Bencin et al. 2019; Gunson et al. 2020), (ii) on roads close to human habitation (lodges, tented camps, campsites, staff housing) which may provide hyenas with anthropogenic food resources (Mills & Hofer 1998; Kolowski & Holekamp 2009; Belton et al. 2018), (iii) in areas close to water bodies, which may provide water to drink, attract prey and provide resting sites (Kolowski & Holekamp 2009; Červinka et al. 2015; Pagany 2020), and (iv) in areas with dense woodland where hyenas may be more likely to walk along roads and where the visibility of drivers may be reduced (Abrahms et al. 2016; Hill et al. 2020b).
+We expected the seasonal spatio-temporal pattern of roadkills to (i) to increase over time, (ii) reflect fluctuations in tourism, i.e., increase during the peak in tourism in July-August and to a lesser extent during the Christmas-New Year period in December and January (Larsen et al. 2020), and (iii) change with the migratory movements of the migratory herds, i.e., to increase in the south eastern area of the park between December and April, and increase in areas to the northwest between August and October.

-Finally we expected differences in the incidence of roadkills between animals in different age, sex, and social status categories, associated with the extent of their range which is should affect roads usage and encounter probability and thus the chance of encountering vehicles (Grilo et al. 2015).
-As cubs typically remain close to the clan communal den whereas adult and subadult hyenas range over a far larger area and often walk along and rest on roads (Mills & Gorman 1987; Hofer & East 1993a) we expected adults and subadults to experience proportionally higher road mortality than cubs, (even though cubs in dens close to roads can be at risk).
-Among adults we expected the incidence of roadkills to be higher in: (i) females than males because they typically commute more often than males and hence should be more likely to encounter vehicles (Hofer & East 1993b, 1993c), (ii) low-ranking than high-ranking females because access to food resources within the clan territory is determined by social status, thus low-ranking females commute more frequently than high ranking females ((Hofer & East 1993a) Gicquel et al. submitted).
+Finally we expected differences in the incidence of roadkills between animals in different age, sex, and social status categories, as these are associated with the extent of their ranging behavior.
+This should affect road usage and thus the chance of encountering vehicles (Grilo et al. 2015).
+As cubs typically remain close to the clan communal den whereas subadult and adult hyenas range over a larger area (Mills & Gorman 1987; Hofer & East 1993a), we expected subadults and adults to experience a proportionally higher road mortality than cubs.
+Among adults, we expected the incidence of roadkills to be higher in: (i) females than males because they typically commute more often than males and hence should be more likely to encounter vehicles (Hofer & East 1993b, 1993c), (ii) low-ranking than high-ranking females because access to food resources within the clan territory is determined by social status, thus low-ranking females commute more frequently than high ranking females (Hofer & East 1993a; Gicquel et al. 2022).

-Methods

 METHODS

 Study area

 The study was conducted within the Serengeti NP, in northwestern Tanzania (2.3° South, 34.8° East, Fig. 1a) between 1989 and 2020.
-The Serengeti NP is an internationally famous tourist destination and since 1989, tourist lodges, tented camps and campsites have substantially increased together with the number of vehicles used for viewing wildlife and those supplying lodges and tented camps with equipment, food and water.
+The Serengeti NP is an internationally famous tourist destination and since 1989, tourist lodges, tented camps and campsites have substantially increased, together with the number of vehicles used for viewing wildlife and those supplying lodges and tented camps with supplies (equipment, food and water).